Open coopetition: 2026

+Also importantly, the same author also theorize on the outcomes of coopetition in an open-source way in across the 5 analyzed large open-source project:

+"Firms appear to leverage open-source projects as neutral platforms where pre-competitive collaboration can take place, lowering development costs, shaping standards, and accessing shared talent pools."

+Finally, it the same study enumerated a number characteristics of coopetition in open-source ecosystems:

+"coopetition in OSS ecosystems is a stable and structured phenomenon, characterized by strong, balanced, and persistent ties between otherwise competing organizations.
+This underscores the role of OSS as a coordination mechanism beyond traditional firm boundaries, enabling innovation without central control."

 Cases

 Cases of open coopetition are common in the software industry in general.
 Some cases also occur in the electronics, semiconductors, automotive, financial, telecommunications, retail, education, healthcare, defense, aerospace, and additive manufacturing industries.
 Cases of open coopetition are often associated with high-tech corporations and startups based in the USA (mostly on the West Coast).
 Cases can be also recognized in Cuba, Brazil, Europe (predominantly on Western Europe), India, South-Korea, China, Vietnam, Australia, and Japan.

 Many of the software projects encompassing open coopetition are legally governed by foundations such as the Linux Foundation, the Free Software Foundation, the Apache Software Foundation, the Eclipse Foundation, the Cloud Native Computing Foundation, and the X.Org Foundation among many others.
 Most of the Linux Foundation collaborative projects are coopetitive in nature: the Linux Foundation claims to be "a neutral home for collaborative development".
 Furthermore, many coopetitive open-source projects dealing with both software and hardware (e.g., computer graphics, data storage) are bounded by standard organizations such as the Khronos Group, W3C and the Open Compute Project.